Florida Sets Record With 216 Coronavirus Deaths - UrduPoint

 A quarter of all of Florida's cases are in Miami.

+"All sites have free standing structures including tents and other equipment, which cannot withstand tropical storm force winds, and could cause damage to people and property if not secured," the Florida Division of Emergency Management said in a statement.

+The storm, which was gaining on Puerto Rico late Wednesday with sustained winds of 50 miles (80 kilometers) per hour, is expected to reach Cuba and southern Florida by the end of the week, according to the National Hurricane Center.

-Nationwide, the US death toll now stands at 149,407, says Johns Hopkins University.
+Nationwide, the US COVID-19 death toll now stands at 149,407, according to the Johns Hopkins University tracker.

-The approval rating of Republican Governor Ron DeSantis has fallen dramatically over the past month over his handling of the crisis.
+The approval rating of Florida's Republican Governor Ron DeSantis has plunged over the past month over his handling of the crisis.

 Back in May he bragged that he had managed to control the pandemic, in a speech in which he accused the media of spreading panic.

-DeSantis, an ally of President Donald Trump, has refused to make mask-wearing obligatory state wide, although some mayors have.
+DeSantis, a close ally of President Donald Trump, has refused to make mask-wearing obligatory state wide, although some mayors have.

 Florida, which charges no sales tax and lives off tourism, scrambled to bring back visitors in May and June as its economy tanked under lockdown measures and it seemed the pandemic was under control.